An Ordinary Life

-We have called the project, 'An Ordinary Life', because many children and young people dependent on medical technology are unable to do ordinary things like going to the local leisure centre or visiting friends or family.
-We are striving to make these simple things in life, that others take for granted, achievable for this group of children and young people.
+Many children and young people with complex health needs, dependent on medical technology are unable to do ordinary things like going to the leisure centre or visiting friends or family.
+Our project 'An Ordinary Life' aimed to make these simple things in life, that others take for granted, achievable for this group of children and young people.

 This clip shows Christian's Circle Of Support and Person-Centred Plan in action.

-Some of you reading this will remember the King’s Fund seminal work also called ‘An ordinary life’, led by David Towell in the 1980’s, which led to the large hospital closure programme.
-This new project brings the spirit of the King’s Fund programme to a new generation of children and young people who today, in 2012, are still marginalised in society.
+Some of you reading this will remember the King’s Fund seminal work also called ‘An ordinary life’, led by David Towell in the 1980s, which led to the large hospital closure programme.
+This new project brings the spirit of the King’s Fund programme to a new generation of children and young people who, today, are still marginalised in society.

 Jill has 20 years' experience working with children and adults with learning disabilities.
 She is an RNLD and has a BSc Degree in Psychology.
 She serves as Chair of the Transition Information Network steering group and is part of the PMLD network.